BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
-- Understanding how representative political information is on social media platforms
+- Understanding how representative polarizing information is on social media platforms
 - Working on factuality of LLM's